AISimBot/AISimBot.github.io/README.md

    - Click **Save** and then **Deploy**.

 > **Note:** Secrets may take a few minutes to propagate.
-If you see an error about a missing key, wait a few minutes and then reboot your app under **Manage app**.
+If you see an error about a missing key, wait a few minutes and then [reboot](https://docs.streamlit.io/deploy/streamlit-community-cloud/manage-your-app/reboot-your-app) your app by going to **Manage app** (in the lower-right corner) and clicking the overflow menu icon and then reboot.

 If the issue persists, confirm that the key appears under **App settings > Secrets**.